app-generator/app-generator/docs/source/developer-tools/dynamic-django/datatables.rst

 Dynamic DataTables
 ==================

-This page explains how the **Dynamic DataTables** feature of **Dynamic Django** can be used to manage any DB table using a powerful paginated view
+This page explains how the **Dynamic DataTables** feature of `Dynamic Django Tool <./index.html>`__ that allows to manage large amounts of information using a server-side paginated view.

 .. include::  /_templates/components/signin-invite.rst